 In the Small Metals program students work with a range of materials, using cold-connection techniques such as rivets and jump-rings to advanced soldering, fusing, enameling, and even 3D computer printing.

 Metals students are encouraged to explore the boundaries between decorative and sculptural objects, finding unique expressive forms.

 Metals students enjoy combining precision, process, and concept.

 Ball State's metals and jewelry program offers you the opportunity to explore processes, designs, and aesthetics in stunning, intimate detail.
 From ring or box design to larger conceptual work, metals design has exceptional opportunities for creative expression.
-The metals program at Ball State combines your personal and professional goals with strong technical, design, and communication skills.
+The metals concentration at Ball State combines your personal and professional goals with strong technical, design, and communication skills.

 What You Will Study

 If you prefer a traditional crafts emphasis, you’ll concentrate on the basics of jewelry, hollowware, and box making while learning various production and marketing methods.
 Much of your work will be in copper, silver, or gold, and may include gemstones or enameling techniques.
 You will also have access to laser cutters and electroforming.

 You also have the option to concentrate more heavily on the sculptural aspects of metals design.
 Students more interested in a fine art application of these skills make one-of-a-kind statements, often choosing to create small sculpture as the final product of their artistic inquiry.